MaLaTom-Paris/supabase-mcp/README.md

-# Supabase MCP Server
+# Dr. Meowiarti Supabase MCP Server

-> Connect your Supabase projects to Cursor, Claude, Windsurf, and other AI assistants.
+> Connect the Dr. Meowiarti universe database to Claude Desktop and other AI assistants.
+This database contains transcriptions and stories about Dr. Meowiarti and Spy Cat characters.

 ![supabase-mcp-demo](https://github.com/user-attachments/assets/3fce101a-b7d4-482f-9182-0be70ed1ad56)

 The [Model Context Protocol](https://modelcontextprotocol.io/introduction) (MCP) standardizes how Large Language Models (LLMs) talk to external services like Supabase.
-It connects AI assistants directly with your Supabase project and allows them to perform tasks like managing tables, fetching config, and querying data.
+This MCP server connects AI assistants directly with the Dr. Meowiarti universe database and allows them to query voice memo transcriptions, search story content, and analyze the Dr. Meowiarti and Spy Cat story universe.
 See the [full list of tools](#tools).

 ## Prerequisites